jritt1337/Azure-AD/README.md

 After creating the group, double-click it and add the employee users under the **Members** tab.

 Now we will need to manage the permissions for the client machine.
-Open the **Group Policy Management Editor**, find the Workstations OU, right click and **Create a GPO in this domain, and Link it here...**.
+Open **Group Policy Management**, find the Workstations OU, right click and **Create a GPO in this domain, and Link it here...**.
 Name it something like "Remote Access".
-Right click the policy and select edit.
+Right click the policy and select **Edit**.
 Afterwards, navigate to **Computer Configuration > Windows Settings > Security Settings > Restricted Groups**.
 Right-click and select **Add Group**.

 <img width="1131" height="696" alt="Screenshot 2026-05-05 at 9 07 53 PM" src="https://github.com/user-attachments/assets/e64e334a-45bd-4533-aa68-13ef0044eb5f" />